Animation BA (Hons)Study level: Undergraduate

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-Coventry University is home to superb facilities and our new Arts and Humanities building is set to open in 2022.
-With access to industry-standard software, workshops and studio environments, you’ll gain practical experience through a mix of in-house assignments, self-initiated tasks, national and international competition opportunities, project briefs and concept visualisation briefs.
+Coventry University is home to superb facilities4 and our new Arts and Humanities building is planned to open in 2023.
+With access to industry-standard software, workshops and studio environments, you’ll gain practical experience through a mix of in-house assignments, self-initiated tasks, national and international competition opportunities, project briefs and concept visualisation briefs2.

 Careers and opportunities

-Graduates are expected to work as animators, graphic novel artists, environment artists and storyboard artists as well as pursuing careers in teaching and study at postgraduate level.
-Many graduates return to share their experiences and advice as visiting lecturers and continue to support the next generation of Animation students.
+Graduates could be expected to work as animators, graphic novel artists, environment artists and storyboard artists as well as pursuing careers in teaching and study at postgraduate level.
+In the past, graduates have returned to share their experiences and advice as visiting lecturers and have continued to support the next generation of Animation students.

 After studying, students go on to work in the following areas: fashion, advertising, comic books, tv and film production, children’s picture books, textiles and homewares design, artists, art direction, games art and animation, teaching and study at postgraduate level.